uchicago-dsi/Perpetual/pipeline/README.md

 Edit `pipeline/yaml/config_inputs.yml` (in older versions,`pipeline/utils/config_inputs.ini`) to include file paths for your data, desired output locations/filenames, and CVRP solver parameters.
 After the container has started, open a new terminal and run the command `python3 pipeline/main.py -h` to find out how to the command-line options for running the pipeline.
 Then, run `python3 pipeline/main.py -p [provider name] -s [solver name] [city name]` to execute the pipeline.
+For the sensitivity analysis, edit `pipeline/sensitivity_analysis.py` to point to a directory of interest.
+Run `python3 pipeline/sensitivity_analysis`.

 ### pipeline/utils/
 This directory contains files with various functions used across multiple files.